-look at extreme precipitation indicators such as 90th percentile precipitation, extreme 1-day precipitation and maximum number of consecutive wet days, but these measures are meant to capture large storms that happen on at least an annual basis storms that rise to the level of a natural disaster (Sun et al. 2018; Manzanas et al. 2014).
-Because this study is focusing on rainfall-triggered landslides, it will focus instead on the total storm depth, duration, average intensity, and peak intensity of precipitation North America.
+Fewer studies comparing extreme precipitation exist (refs here—please site the refs I shared with you last time), primarily looking at extreme precipitation indicators such as 90th percentile precipitation, extreme 1-day precipitation and maximum number of consecutive wet days, but these measures are meant to capture large storms that happen on at least an annual basis but not necessarily for storms that rise to the level of a natural disaster (Sun et al. 2018; Manzanas et al. 2014).
+Because this study is focusing on rainfall-triggered landslides, it will focus instead on the total storm depth, duration, average intensity, and peak intensity of precipitation events known to precede landslides in North America.

 Intensity-Duration Thresholds for landslide prediction